-Traditional phone systems, often referred to as landlines or analog phone systems, have been the backbone of telecommunication for over a century.
+Traditional phone systems, often called landlines or analog phone systems, have been the backbone of telecommunication for over a century.
 Characterized by their reliability and simplicity, these systems transmit voice signals over copper wires and have been a staple in homes and businesses worldwide.
 In contrast, digital phone systems, primarily known as Voice over Internet Protocol (VoIP) systems, represent the new age of telecommunication.
 They offer a more versatile and feature-rich alternative, transmitting voice as data over the internet.

 Understanding Traditional Phone Systems